Compound locomotive: De Glehn

 As such, the de Glehn type was built in large numbers in France, in various wheel arrangements, for service at home and abroad; a number were also built in Germany and Belgium.
 Many gave long service: a 4-6-0 230.D locomotive introduced 1909, stationed at Creil could often still be seen at the Gare du Nord, Paris in the late 1960s.

 Three of the 4-4-2 type were purchased by the Great Western Railway, one in 1903 and two slightly larger ones in 1905 under its Locomotive Superintendent George Jackson Churchward for use in comparative trials and were tested against his own designs.
 For comparison with the later de Glehn compounds, the 4-cylinder simple 4-4-2 locomotive no. 40 North Star was specially built.
 Although a number of items of French practice were adopted by the Great Western as a result of these trials, the de Glehn compound system was not one of them.
 In 1904 The Pennsylvania railroad ordered a copy of the Nord Atlantic called "the French aristocrat" on the Pennsy, but too light which made her underpowered due to low traction.
-She was scrapped in 1912.
+It was scrapped in 1912.

 In New Zealand the locally built NZR A class of 1906 and the NZR X class of 1908 were de Glehn compounds, though mostly later converted to simple superheated locomotives (and the A class to 2 cylinders only).

 In Russia, from 1906 the Putilov Company (later the Kirov Plant) built the 4-cylinder Class U locomotive.
 The 2 high-pressure cylinders were placed outside the frames, and the 2 low-pressure cylinders are placed inside the frames.
 One class U survives U-127.
 It is preserved at the Museum of the Moscow Railway.